Dynamsoft/mobile-samples/iOS/README.md

 Xcode 10 or more.
 ```

-## How to Run the Demos
+## How to Run the Samples

-Unzip `DynamsoftBarcodeReader.framework.zip` in the `mobile-demos/iOS/Frameworks` to the current directory, and then you can run demos.
+Unzip `DynamsoftBarcodeReader.framework.zip` in the `mobile-demos/iOS/Frameworks` to the current directory, and then you can run samples.